Music of the African diaspora

+Music of the African diaspora is a sound created, produced, or inspired by Black people, including African music traditions and African popular music as well as the music genres of the African diaspora, including some Caribbean music, Latin music, Brazilian music and African-American music.

 Music of the African diaspora was mostly refined and developed during the period of slavery.
 Slaves did not have easy access to instruments, so vocal work took on new significance.
 Through chants and work songs people of African descent preserved elements of their African heritage while inventing new genres of music.
 The culmination of this great sublimation of musical energy into vocal work can be seen in genres as disparate as Gospel Music and Hip-Hop.
 The music of the African diaspora makes frequent use of ostinato, a motif or phrase which is persistently repeated at the same pitch.
 The repeating idea may be a rhythmic pattern, part of a tune, or a complete melody.
 The banjo is a direct descendant of the Akonting created by the Jola people, found in Senegal, Gambia and Guinea-Bissau in West Africa.
-Hence, the melodic traditions of the African diaspora are probably most alive in Blues and Jazz.
+Hence, the melodic traditions of the African diaspora are probably most alive in blues and jazz.